 Having spent the last five years in Miami obtaining a doctoral degree and becoming the Director of Contemporary Voice at The University of Miami Frost School of Music, Reinhert recently relocated back to New York City and has returned to the performing and creative industries full time.
-Kat is currently in the production stages of a fourth album of all original material, Dead Reckoning to be released in 2019.
+Kat is currently in the production stages of a fourth album of all original material, entitled Dead Reckoning, to be released in winter 2020.
 Drawing from the challenges and experiences of maintaining an artistic creative life and relationships while pursuing a parallel passion in education and research, the songs on this upcoming album are a testament to the honesty, vulnerability, charm, and hope we all discover on our journeys.